 In 2003, Rich’s leadership in the field of education, record of service to the Church, and volunteer service to the poor led to his investiture into the Sovereign Military Hospitaller Order of St. John of Jerusalem on Rhodes and Malta, commonly recognized as the Order of Malta, by His Eminence Theodore Cardinal McCarrick.

 A native of Massachusetts, Rich is a devotee of author G.K.
 Chesterton, poetry, the Boston Red Sox, and mathematical conundrums.
-He, his wife Janice, and their six children, including Avalon graduates Matthew (’10) Gil (’11), and John Paul (’13), as well as Michael (’17), and daughters Anne Marie and Maggie (Brookewood ’16), reside in Clarksburg, MD.
+He, his wife Janice, and a selection of their six children - Avalon graduates Matthew (’10) Gil (’11), and John Paul (’13), as well as Michael (’17), and daughters Anne Marie and Maggie (Brookewood ’16), and a rotating roster of international students, reside in Clarksburg, MD.

 Albert Shields, Chief Financial Officer, Founding Chairman, The Avalon School

 Tad Shields lived in Germantown for more than 15 years and recognized the urgent need for an independent Catholic school in Upper Montgomery County.
 He was instrumental in the founding of The Avalon School and served as its first chairman of the Board of Trustees.
 As Chief Financial Officer, Tad oversees the economic health of both Avalon and Brookewood.

 In 1987, Tad founded and then served for 11 years as CEO of Simulation Laboratories, Inc., a data communications equipment manufacturing company in Ijamsville, Md.
 He is the former president of Timeplex Corporation and has held various management positions with Data General and Automatic Data Processing, Inc.

 Tad holds a bachelor of arts in mathematics and economics from Denison University and an MBA from the University of Michigan.
 He and his wife, Judie, live in Potomac, MD.